 Fresh designers can select a variety of tools to create websites.
 Some try rudimentary DMS, and others will download the templates and fit their content to it.
 With a DMS, you can drag and drop features either onto a blank canvas or within an existing theme design.
 DMS is all plug and play and ready to go!

 With PageLines, designers can use a visual workspace to create features ranging from sliders to navigation bars without using any code.
 If they can’t put together a feature in the workspace, then they can purchase apps in the PageLines app store.
-Because the system is open-source, designers can either visit GitHub and attempt to code some elements themselves or ask a designer to finish their sites for them if the job becomes overwhelming.
+Because the system is open-source, designers can either visit GitHub and attempt to code some elements themselves, or ask a designer to finish their sites if the job becomes overwhelming.

 According to reviewers, PageLines are not fully functional.
 Some of them shared the concern that it is easy to move large elements, but figuring out smaller elements required a steep learning curve.
 Some others said that although they could manipulate large items, they weren’t able to figure out how to change their logos.